Inductive biases in deep learning models for weather prediction: Key design elements

 \subsection{Loss function}

-Once the objective is defined, a loss function has to be chosen that will be minimised during training.
-Figure~\ref{fig:losses} illustrates the losses applied in the reviewed works.
+Once the objective is defined, a differentiable loss function measures how well the model predictions match the target and thereby enables subsequent optimisation of the model parameters during training. figure~\ref{fig:losses} illustrates the losses applied in the reviewed works.
 In practice, the quality of the model predictions is often verified with several metrics and additionally with case studies.
-Hence, it may be desirable to train the model with a loss function that reflects the most important, task-specific, properties for verification.
-To this end, loss functions that account for uncertainty and/or model a larger spatiotemporal extent may be considered.
+Hence, it may be desirable to train the model with a loss function that reflects the most salient, task-specific, properties for verification.
+First, we discuss standard loss functions for regression tasks and, second, highlight the potential of probabilistic loss functions.